 Public Health Funerals

 The cremated remains of the deceased will be scattered in the gardens of remembrance unless specific written instructions are found amongst the deceased possessions or in a will.
-Any costs associated with specific instructions will therein be met through the deceased’s estate.

 What happens to the person’s property and personal effects?